suwebdev/wats4000-refactoring/README.md

 npm run dev

 # build for production with minification
-npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
+npm run serve

 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how Vue works, check out the [guide](https://cli.vuejs.org/guide/) and [docs for vue-loader](https://cli.vuejs.org/config/#css-loaderoptions).

 This project uses the [OpenWeatherMap.org API](https://openweathermap.org/).